Tag: Narrative therapy

 A subtle difference between Narrative and Cognitive psychotherapy

 Quick Summary: Narrative and Cognitive therapy both help people to think about their world a bit differently.
-Cognitive therapy helps people to look at and to change disruptive beliefs and Narrative therapy helps people to put more attention on the positive storylines that make up their reality.
-Both hold that positive thoughts and a positive […]
+Cognitive therapy helps people to look at and to change disruptive beliefs, and Narrative therapy helps people to put more attention on the positive storylines that make up their reality.
+Both hold that positive thoughts and positive self-narratives…

 'narrative means to theraputic ends' – book summary and review